bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 **NVK:** 00:27:27

-T-BAST, you wanted to bring up something about the features that are sort of slow to?
+Tbast, you wanted to bring up something about the features that are sort of slow to?

 **Bastien Teinturier:** 00:27:33